-In general, LCH recommends that the Resolution Authority refrain from intervening until all Recovery options have been deployed.
+In general, we recommend that the Resolution Authority refrain from intervening until all Recovery options have been deployed.

-In the cases where it decides to intervene, LCH would not recommend the exclusive use of certain tools by the Resolution Authority.
-Under current rules, Authorities can execute any of the CCP's rules as it sees fit, and maintaining this is appropriate.
+In the cases where it decides to intervene, we would not recommend the exclusive use of certain tools by the Resolution Authority.
+Under current rules, Authorities can execute any of the CCP's rules as it sees fit, we believe that maintaining this is appropriate.
 However, it should be noted that a CCP has mechanisms in place to execute cash calls and perform VMGH very quickly.
 This speed is needed to ensure Recovery progresses at pace.
 The Resolution Authorities should be mindful of this when deciding whether they should be the one exercising certain tools.

-In addition, it is important that the diversity of applicable tools is clearly laid out in the CCP Rulebook a priori (please refer to our response to Question 11 for further details).
+In addition, we consider important that the diversity of applicable tools is clearly laid out in the CCP Rulebook or in national legislation a priori (please refer to our response to Q11 for further details).